pittcsc/Documents/Constitution.md

 ## XV) Voting Powers of Officers

 Officers retain voting rights on all major decisions of the organization.
-The President only votes in the case of a tie to ensure fair and unbiased decision-making.

-## XVI) Executive Board Powers
+## XV) Executive Board Powers

 Each officer of CSC also retains membership on the CSC Executive Board.
 Each member of the board must act as a representative of CSC and ensure its fair governance.
 Members of the board each have a vote on major issues and initiatives of CSC, and are responsible for assisting other officers in the fulfillment of their individual roles.

-## XVII) Supervisors, Initiative Leads

 A Supervisor is an officer position created by the Executive Board at the request of the Director of Initiatives.
 Supervisors cannot be members of the Executive Board, and are created and dissolved through a simple majority vote of the Executive Board.
 They may perform annual, ad hoc functions (e.g., SteelHacks Director, Recruitment Lead, or managers for club projects) or they may be created to assist or lead tasks not explicitly assigned to a constitutionally defined officer and which need consistent management (e.g., Social Media Manager, SCI Ambassador, or Alumni Outreach Director).
 These Supervisors are to be primarily managed and assisted by the Vice President and Director of Initiatives, though other officers may help or work with them when deemed expedient.
 Supervisor positions are named "X Initiative Lead" where X refers to the project under supervision.

-## XVIII) Removal of Officers
+## XVI) Removal of Officers

 If the board decides that a particular officer is not fulfilling their duties as set out above and/or decided upon otherwise, the board can move to replace that officer by a two-thirds majority vote.